Joseph Nakash: Early life

-Nakash was born in Tel Aviv, Mandatory Palestine, to parents of Syrian Mizrahi Jewish descent.
-In 1962, he immigrated to New York City where he worked as a stock boy and saved enough money to bring his brothers Raphael (Ralph) and Abraham (Avi) to the United States in 1966.
+Nakash was born in Tel Aviv, Israel, to parents of Syrian Mizrahi Jewish descent.
+In 1962, he immigrated to New York City, where he worked as a stock boy and saved enough money to bring his brothers Raphael (Ralph) and Abraham (Avi) to the United States in 1966.

 Career

 In 1974, Nakash and his brothers pooled $20,000 in savings to purchase an appliance store called V.I.M. and open a retail store in Bushwick, Brooklyn.
 Latching onto the newfound popularity of designer jeans, they sold irregular jeans.
 By 1978, they had four stores.
 After their largest store was burned down during the New York City blackout of 1977, they took the $120,000 policy settlement and started to manufacture their own brand of upscale jeans under the Jordache label.

-Nakash hired advertising executive Howard Goldstein, who in turn hired composer and lyricist Leigh Crizoe known for producing many popular advertising campaigns and jingles in New York City.
+Nakash hired advertising executive Howard Goldstein, who in turn hired composer and lyricist Leigh Crizoe, known for producing many popular advertising campaigns and jingles in New York City.
 Crizoe created the "You've Got The Look I Want To Know Better, The Jordache Look" music jingle and campaign for the Nakash brothers.
 The Nakash Brothers funded the campaign with $300,000 of their own money and $250,000 from Israel's Bank Leumi.
 The campaign made the brand a resounding success with all age and gender demographics.
-In future commercials, Brooke Shields was promoted in the Jordache ads serving as the company's in-house model.
+In future commercials, Brooke Shields was promoted in the Jordache ads, serving as the company's in-house model.
 The Crizoe jingle was utilized by Jordache Enterprises for almost 10 years in their advertising campaigns and is said to have spawned the designer jeans boom of the 1980s.

 In 1979, Jordache had $72 million in sales.
-In 1981 they started licensing the brand, which added $100 million to their $200 million a year in wholesale revenue for its jeans and expanded their line to include children's clothing, makeup, handbags and suitcases.
-In 1983, revenues grew to $400 million and they founded Yama Maritime Inc. which owned eight cargo ships.
+In 1981 they started licensing the brand, which added $100 million to their $200 million a year in wholesale revenue for its jeans and expanded their line to include children's clothing, makeup, handbags, and suitcases.
+In 1983, revenues grew to $400 million, and they founded Yama Maritime Inc., which owned eight cargo ships.